It can be tough to stay strong in the cost of living crisis. Image: Travis Constantine

 Make healthy choices if you can

 As Davies says, making positive health choices is much easier if a person is not stressed and limited in their choices by a lack of money and time.
-But he explains that being as physically active as possible (ideally in a natural environment like a park), connecting with other people, gaining new skills, contributing to your community, eating healthily, quitting smoking and drinking less alcohol with support, if necessary, are all shown to reduce mental health risks.
+But he explains that being as physically active as possible (ideally in a natural environment like a park), connecting with other people, gaining new skills, contributing to your community, eating healthily, quitting smoking and drinking less alcohol with support, if necessary, are all shown to reduce mental health risks and money worries.

 Peters adds: “If your finances have forced you to give up things which used to support your wellbeing, such as a gym membership or social activities, think about alternatives.
 See if there are free activities or community support nearby that you can get involved in, and make time each day for something that benefits your mental health.”